kurmasz-assignments/cis343-term-paper-v1/README.md

 (not including title pages, contents, references, appendices, etc.) and must have a minimum of 5 sources.

-You are not allowed to choose any language we have studied in class or as a part of the Computer Science curriculum at GVSU.
+You are not allowed to choose any language you have studied in this class or any other course.
 You also may not choose a language you already know; this project is all about cementing the process of learning a new language.
 Languages that are off limits include:

   - Java
   - JavaScript
+  - Typescript
   - C/C++
   - Ruby
   - Scheme (any dialect)
   - Markup languages (no HTML, XML, etc.).
-  - Any language that is designed to be an "anti-language" (Malbolge, Whitespace, etc.)

 Only two people can choose any given language, so have a backup or two in mind.
 Some suggestions include

   - ML
   - Haskell